kshedden/case_studies/methods/factor-overview.md

 allows one to predict the value of the other variable for that same object.

+Matrix factorization is a powerful idea from linear algebra, and underlies many of the most important methods in statistics.
+We will use the term "factor analysis" here to refer in a broad way to any statistical method relying on a linear algebraic factorization of the data matrix.

 ## Embedding

-Many methods of factor analysis can be viewed as a means to obtain an *embedding*.
+Many methods of factor analysis can be viewed as a way to obtain an *embedding*.
 Embedding algorithms take input data vectors $X$ and transform them into output data vectors $Z$.
 Many embedding algorithms take the form of a "dimension reduction", so that